St. Bernard Grooming Guide

 St. Bernards have heavy shedding and require daily brushing brushing.
 Heavy shedders like the St. Bernard benefit from daily brushing, especially during seasonal coat changes in spring and fall.

-With a typical weight of 120-180 lbs and lifespan of 8-10 yrs, the St. Bernard requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 120-180 lbs and lifespan of 8-10 yrs, the St. Bernard has specific care needs shaped by its genetics and build.
 What sets the St. Bernard apart from other working breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Breed Health Context: The St. Bernard has documented genetic predispositions to hip dysplasia, bloat, heart disease.
 These conditions vary in prevalence and severity — not every St. Bernard will develop them, but awareness enables early detection and proactive management.
 Discuss breed-specific screening protocols with your veterinarian.